deepset-ai/haystack/docs/usage/usage/retriever.rst

 **Sparse** methods, like TF-IDF and BM25, operate by looking for shared keywords between the document and query.
 They have proven to be a simple but effective approach to the problem of search.
+These retrievers don't need to be trained and will work on any language.

 More recently, **dense** approaches such as Dense Passage Retrieval (DPR) have shown even better performance than their sparse counter parts.
 These methods embed both document and query into a shared embedding space using deep neural networks and the top candidates are the nearest neighbour documents to the query.
+These models are usually langauge specific.

 Terminology
 ~~~~~~~~~~~